day8/re-frame/docs/dominoes-live.md

 Notes:

-  - because `defn` doesn't return anything of interest, you can ignore that yellow box below the code.
+  - `defn` returns nothing of interest, you can ignore the green box below the code.
   - the current time is obtained with `(js/Date.)` which is the equivalent of `new Date()` in javascript.
-  - uses `rf/dispatch` - the re-frame API is aliased as `rf` in the namespace declaration in the first few lines of the namespace.
+  - Within the `ns` at the top of the namespace, `re-frame` is aliased as `rf` via `[re-frame.core :as rf]`.
+So, the symbol `rf/dispatch` is a reference to the function `dispatch` in the re-frame API.

 <div class="cm-doc">
 (defonce do-timer (js/setInterval dispatch-timer-event 1000))